 ‘Beton Brut’ = ‘Raw Concrete’ = the idea that materials are used in their unfinished or raw state.
 This concept was used heavily in the 1960s and 70s architecture which became known as Brutalism and is the inspiration for the Sapele Brut pieces.

-Made for Future Heritage 2017 at Decorex, the Paper Plastic pieces create unique shapes by using paper infused with plastic which is ‘cast’ from the inside out and sets rapidly to create very strong, very light forms.
+First shown as part of the Future Heritage collection at Decorex, the Paper Plastic pieces create unique shapes by using paper infused with plastic which is ‘cast’ from the inside out and sets rapidly to create very strong, very light forms.

 The ’Slant’ pieces avoid the use of conventional components (such as ‘legs’) and explore new ways to produce the required function (i.e. sitting or providing a surface for something).
 The pieces use the idea of Contrapposto from classical sculpture to create a feeling of movement.
 The two different woods used are Black Walnut (the darker wood) and Maple (the blonde wood).
 I chose the two for their contrasting colour properties so as to highlight the different angles and planes in the pieces.